 You might think that by questioning the foundation myth for Deer and the involvement of Colm Chille, I am actually questioning the whole concept of Deer Monastery.
 Nothing could be further from the truth.
 What I have tried to show is that there was a monastery at Deer - probably one of the most successful in the North East and that with the various threats that it faced, it tried to establish its credentials.
 If your home and place of work were threatened by an incoming people like the Normans, would you not want to call on all your friends for help?
 Would you not use every device possible to retain what you had?
 After all what you owned was based on tenuous contracts probably by word of mouth.
 Who was the best known Saint in Scotland?
-Why it was Colm Chille (Columba), so say the revisionist monks let us suggest that this was his foundation.
+Why it was Colm Chille (Columba), so, would have said the revisionist monks, let us suggest that this was his foundation.
 To add spice we will put in a suggestion that if anybody interfered with our monastery, then Columba's curse would be invoked and their life and future success would be curtailed.

 Paleographic research suggests that the Gaelic notes were written over a period of time and by up to five different hands.
 There is also an assertion by David Broun that part III and IV were erased and rewritten and amended to make the claim stronger. ie the original was erased and replaced with the following: all lands "were free from toiseach and mormaer until judgement".

-In fact what he was trying to establish is that the lands should be "free from all burdens:
+In fact Broun's argument is that they were trying to show that the lands should be "free from all burdens.

-From the records too we can date some of these transactions Mael Coluim mac Cinaeda d1034 and Mael Coluim Mac Mail Brigte d1029. so we talking about the end of the 10th and beginning of the 11th centuries
+From the records, too, we can date some of these transactions.
+There is a reference to Mael Coluim mac Cinaeda who died in 1034 and to Mael Coluim Mac Mail Brigte who died in 1029.
+So we are talking about these notes having been written somewhere between the end of the 10th and beginning of the 11th centuries.

-What we have in the Gaelic notes though very brief is an important insight into the social history of rural Buchan at a time of immense change and I would recommend as fascinating reading Dauvit Broun's chapter in - Studies in the Book of Deer, entitled "The property records in the Book of Deer as a source for early Scottish Society".

-This can be found on pp 313 - 360
+What we have in the Gaelic notes, though very brief, is an important insight into the social history of rural Buchan at a time of immense change and I would recommend as fascinating reading Dauvit Broun's chapter in - Studies in the Book of Deer, entitled "The property records in the Book of Deer as a source for early Scottish Society".
+This can be found on pp 313 - 360.